-As a mechanical integrity manager, engineer or inspector, how do you know you’re spending your time and money in the right places?
-Every day, you have to decide how to manage and execute a holistic asset integrity program that effectively reduces your loss of containment risk and ensures compliance with codes and standards in a cost effective way.
+As a mechanical integrity manager, engineer, or inspector, how do you know you’re spending your time and money in the right places?
+Every day you have to decide how to manage and execute a holistic asset integrity program that effectively reduces your loss of containment risk and ensures compliance with codes and standards in a cost effective way.

-PinnacleART customizes its services to fit the need of each client.
+PinnacleART customizes its asset integrity services to fit the need of each client.
 Whether the solution is ongoing fitness for service support or a multi-facility risk-based integrity program implementation, our services support the specific objectives of each facility.
-Our subject matter experts have years of mechanical integrity program experience, including technology (IDMS and RBI software solutions and integration), risk management, 2D and 3D CAD, inspection strategies, corrosion/damage management, capital projects, turnaround planning, fitness for service and others.
+Our subject matter experts have years of mechanical integrity program experience, including technology (IDMS and RBI software solutions and integration), risk management, 2D and 3D CAD, inspection strategies, corrosion/damage management, capital projects, turnaround planning, fitness for service, and others.
 These services are classified in one of the four following areas:

-1. Strategy: While many owner/operators have a defined strategy for their program, there is often a desire to utilize PinnacleARTs expertise to develop a strategy for their programs.
+1. Strategy: While many owner/operators have a defined strategy for their program, there is often a desire to utilize PinnacleART’s expertise to develop a strategy for their programs.
 In this process, PinnacleART utilizes its SME base to craft a customized solution that fits the facility’s goals.